schfug/scheduled_publish/README.md

        the node bundle.
     4. There will now be a "Scheduled Moderation" field set.

-Notice: You should do the drupal cron every few minutes to guarantee that the updates of the moderation state will be done at the correct time.
+Notice: You should run the drupal cron every few minutes to make sure that updates of the moderation state are finished at the correct time.

 MAINTAINERS